About the Author

 Books for the Educational Market

-Cutting-Edge Computing with Raspberry Pi, Lerner Books, coming in 2019
+Cutting-Edge Computing with Raspberry Pi, Lerner Books, 2019

 Sea Monsters: From Kraken to Nessie, Lerner Books, 2017